‘Ori’ and ‘Immortals’ composer Gareth Coker: “You'll never convince me you can write great music for a game without playing it”

 “Take Halo and Doom.
 These are both first person shooters, but fundamentally, they play at a completely different pace, and that will inform how I write the music.
 If you think about melee combat, some are really chunky and heavy, and in other games it’s going to be really fast and precise, and that also informs instrument choices and pacing in the music, so for me I like to see as much as possible.”

-That’s not to say you need to be a hardcore gamer to write a game score – in a big open world game like Immortals there’s an interactive music system, while in other cases, Coker prefers to have someone from the development team who’s about filter the relevant information for him like recordings of the game.
+That’s not to say you need to be a hardcore gamer to write a game score – in a big open world game like Immortals there’s an interactive music system, while in other cases, Coker prefers to have someone from the development team who can filter the relevant information for him like video captures of the game.
 But he claims he can tell you exactly what music is playing from any screen in Ori, why it’s there and his reasons behind it: “I know the game inside out – I did what I thought was necessary to get the best result in the game.”

 It’s an approach he believes the original Halo composers Martin O’ Donnell and Michael Savlatore probably took with Bungie’s shooter, as he praises the series’ “well-spotted” music (“there’s nothing better than playing games when the right music plays at the right time”).
 It’s perhaps no surprise then that Coker is one of three composers also scoring the highly anticipated Halo Infinite due later this year.
 Given his hands-on approach, surely it means he’s had the chance to play a fair bit himself?
 Unfortunately he was not at liberty to give anything away, but given the pressures of fan expectations, which had already seen the title delayed from its original launch last year, does he feel any pressure of producing a score that lives up to the series’ legacy?